 However, young children are not the only demographic at greater risk of coming down with a pneumonia infection.
 Pneumonia can strike any age group, and the effects range from mild to serious.
 That’s why every environment needs to be properly maintained and disinfected following a case of pneumonia.
 The professional medical cleaning technicians at Health Point Cleaning Solutions of Minneapolis-St Paul have years of experience decontaminating offices, homes, schools, daycares, restaurants and other public spaces.

 Another major location that needs extra attention is your local retirement home.
 Along with young children, elderly people over 65 years old are also at great risk of contracting pneumonia.
 And, like children, the effects of infection are often more severe.
 We treat retirement homes and senior living centers with great care, thoroughly cleaning them in the aftermath of a pneumonia contamination.
 After even a single case of pneumonia infection in a retirement community, it’s critically important that you hire professional medical cleaners to disinfect and sanitize the entire space in order to reduce the risk of further infection in more individuals.

 The certified experts at Health Point Cleaning Solutions of Minneapolis-St Paul know what it takes to eliminate bacteria and viruses that cause pneumonia.
 We have years of experience decontaminating nurseries, day care centers, schools, offices, retirement homes and more.
 We’ve seen the effects of pneumonia in our local communities and are serious about the proper cleaning of contamination sites.
 We act quickly using proprietary chemicals and the latest sanitation techniques.

-Call Health Point Cleaning Solutions of Minneapolis-St Paul today at 952-222-4046 to help keep our population safe.
+Call Health Point Cleaning Solutions of Minneapolis-St Paul today to help keep our population safe.
 Our certified technicians are ready to help you day or night, 24/7.
 We know how important your health is.
 Don’t wait until it’s too late – call us today!